BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of it!
-Lisbon's cobblestone streets can be uneven, and you'll want footwear that provides good support.
-Layers are also a good idea as the weather can change quickly.
+Pack comfortable walking shoes – you'll be doing a lot of walking on cobblestone streets!
+Layers are also essential as the weather can change quickly.
+A light raincoat or umbrella is a good idea, even in summer.

 Weather Details